 If you are a former youth in care, aged 19 but not yet 27 years of age, attending a BC public post-secondary institution, or the Native Education College, and was in the care from the Ministry of Children and Family Development for a minimum of 24 months, you may be eligible for the Provincial Tuition Waiver Program.
 The program was created to improve access and educational outcomes for former youth in care.

 To Apply - complete the consent form and visit either the Office of the Registrar/Admissions desk or the Financial Aid & Awards department (Student Services).
 The consent form permits CNC to confirm your eligibility with the Ministry of Children and Family Development.
 More information is available though the BC Government

-If you are a full-time student between the ages of 19 and 24, and if you are a former British Columbia youth in care, you may be eligible to apply for the Youth Educational Assistance Fund (YEAF) for Former Youth in Care.
+If you are a full-time student between the ages of 19 and 24, and if you are a former British Columbia youth in care, for a minimum of 5 years, you may be eligible to apply for the Youth Educational Assistance Fund (YEAF) for Former Youth in Care.
 YEAF provides up to $5500 in grant funding per year, for a maximum of four years, to eligible students.

 To learn more, and to find an application form, please visit StudentAid BC

 Bring the completed application form along with a copy of your Registration statement for the courses you have registered for the current semester, at either the end of September (fall semester) or January (spring semester), to the Financial Aid & Awards office for a drop in or scheduled appointment.

 In collaboration with MCFD and CNC, to help former Youth in Care students, approved for the Provincial Tuition Waiver program, who may need additional supports to meet financial emergencies.
 Details can be found on StudentAid BC's website.
 By appointment with the Financial Aid Advisor.